andrewzhong1998/workout_king/README.md

 This project is built on Java Spring framework.
 Client and sever communicate through REST APIs.
 Structured users' data like account information are stored in a typical RDBMS - MySQL Database, while unstructured data like users' eating records are stored in NoSQL database - MongoDB.
 The Application is deployed on a remote Apache Tomcat server installed on AWS EC2.

-This project is done by Andrew Zhong, Muyan Pgit an, and Jiayi Liu in collaboration.
+This project is done by Andrew Zhong, Muyan Pan, and Jiayi Liu in collaboration.

 Check out our website workout.ninja for more details.